bismuthfoundation/hypernode/doc/Notes.md

 get round total hash and # of sources from peers, take the biggest from our peers, fetch from him. check on receive. if he lied, issue a tx and ignore him for a while. add a message for that.

+TESTING heights message (client) to get heights of inbound + outbound peers DONE Invalid reg if ip is not an ip / bis address / pos address DONE close with error if windows: already an error message if not Posix.
+DONE add a config.txt to override the config.py param